-A clue concerning the origin of the mass loss in 311P was provided by the tail position angles, which varied with time in such a way as to show that each tail is a synchrone (Paper 1).
-In a synchrone, dust particles having a wide range of sizes are released from the nucleus simultaneously and are then sorted in size by solar radiation pressure (Finson and Probstein 1968).
+A clue concerning the origin of the mass loss in 311P was provided by the tail position angles, which varied with time in such a way as to show that each tail is a synchrone (Paper I).
+In a synchrone, dust particles having a wide range of sizes are released from the nucleus simultaneously and are then sorted in size by solar radiation pressure (Finson & Probstein 1968).
 Synchrone trajectories fitted to the Hubble data showed that tails were formed intermittently from 2013 April to September, with long periods of quiescence in between.
 We compared several activity mechanisms (drawn from Jewitt 2012) with the available data.
 The episodic ejection of dust over a long time period is inconsistent with a collisional origin.
 An impact would produce dust impulsively, in a single burst, not in multiple bursts spread over many months.
 Ice-sublimating comets are commonly variable in their output, but no comets have shown activity like that of 311P, with brief periods of ejection interspersed with long but irregular intervals of quiescence.
 Indeed, the inner-belt location and associated high equilibrium temperatures (the spherical blackbody temperature at 2 AU is 197 K, while the sub-solar temperature is \sim 279 K) argue against the survival of surface water ice.
-In addition, most asteroids with orbits in the vicinity of 311P consist of highly metamorphosed rocks, with meteorite counterparts in the LL chondrites, unlikely to preserve ice (Paper 1).
+In addition, most asteroids with orbits in the vicinity of 311P consist of highly metamorphosed rocks, with meteorite counterparts in the LL chondrites (Keil 2000; Dunn et al. 2013), unlikely to preserve ice (Paper I).
 Other mechanisms, including thermal fracture and electrostatic ejection also offer unlikely sources of mass loss from 311P.
 The thermal environment on 311P is unremarkable and benign, relative to the one instance ((3200) Phaethon, whose surface reaches 1000 K when near perihelion) in which this process has been shown to be effective.
 Electrostatic forces alone are too weak to eject the large particles present in the debris of 311P.

-In Paper 1 we concluded that rotational instability offers a plausible explanation for the activity in 311P, given that the nucleus is sub-kilometer in size and the estimated timescale for spin-up by radiation forces is correspondingly short (<1 Myr).
-By coincidence, an example of a structural rotational instability, in which the body of an asteroid is observed to be breaking apart, has recently been identified in the multiple object P/2013 R3 (Jewitt et al. 2014).
+In Paper I we concluded that rotational instability offers a plausible explanation for the activity in 311P, given that the nucleus is sub-kilometer in size and the estimated timescale for spin-up by radiation forces is correspondingly short (<1 Myr).
+By coincidence, an example of a structural rotational instability, in which the body of an asteroid is observed to be breaking apart, has recently been identified in the multiple object P/2013 R3 (Jewitt et al. 2014a).
 311P appears qualitatively different in having a single nucleus that emits debris episodically.
-It may be an example of a surface or shedding instability, in which loose surficial material is lost owing to rotational instability while the main body remains intact (Hirabayashi and Scheeres 2014).
-Our conclusions about 311P in Paper 1 were drawn from HST observations taken at two epochs, UT 2013 Sep 10 and 23, soon after discovery.
-Here, we expand and extend our conclusions using these and new HST observations from five additional dates between 2013 October and 2014 February.
+It may be an example of a surface or shedding instability, in which loose surficial material is lost owing to rotational instability while the main body remains intact (Hirabayashi & Scheeres 2014).
+Our conclusions about 311P in Paper I were drawn from HST observations taken at two epochs, UT 2013 September 10 and 23, soon after discovery.
+Here, we expand and extend our